becoskie/mongo-scrape/README.md

 - HTML
 - Bootstrap
 - Body-Parser
-- Cheerio
+- Cheerios
 - Express-Handlebars
 - Mongoose
 - Mongo
 - Request

 ## Code
-- The `server.js` file sets up the Express server, the port for both local and `heroku`deployment, npm packages that need to be loaded, and the appropriate routes
+- The `server.js` file sets up the Express server, the port for both local and `heroku` deployment, npm packages that need to be loaded, and the appropriate routes
-- The `server.js` file along with handlebars takes care of the front end as well as the back end.
+- The `server.js` file along with handlebars takes care of the front end as well as the back end
-- The saved route stores the users saved articles.
+- The saved route stores the user's saved articles
-- A modal is toggled, to create notes for a saved article.
+- A modal is toggled to create notes for a saved article
-- Javascript handles all the requests with AJAX.
+- Javascript handles all the requests with AJAX
-- Mongo schemas set up for Mongoose to handle the data.
+- Mongo schemas set up for Mongoose to handle the data

 ```js
 {